cloudcwfranck/finazops/README.md

 # FinOps CLI Toolkit

 This project provides a simple cross‑platform FinOps command line toolkit for **Azure**.
-The scripts simulate detection of cloud waste, budget checks and cost‑saving recommendations using local mock data.
+Most scripts rely on small mock datasets for quick demos, but the waste detection script can now query live Azure resources.
 Output is styled with ANSI colours and Unicode tables similar to the screenshot referenced in the project description.
-The scripts simulate detection of cloud waste, budget checks and cost‑saving recommendations using local mock data.
-Output is styled with ANSI colours and Unicode tables similar to the screenshot referenced in the project description.
+The remaining scripts continue to use local mock data for budget checks and recommendations.

 ## Quick start